marchildon/gpgradpy/README.md

 # GpGradPy
  Gradient-enhanced Gaussian process

 This python package allows a user to build a gradient-free or a gradient-enhanced Gaussian process (GP).
-For an introduction to GPs the user can check "Gaussian processes for machine learning" at (https://gaussianprocess.org/gpml/chapters/RW.pdf).
+For an introduction to GPs the user can reference "Gaussian processes for machine learning" at https://gaussianprocess.org/gpml/chapters/RW.pdf.

 ## Ill-conditioning problem for gradient-enhanced GPs